weaviate/weaviate-io/developers/weaviate/model-providers/wes/embeddings.md

 # Weaviate Embedding Service

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import FilteredTextBlock from '@site/src/components/Documentation/FilteredTextBlock';
-import PyConnect from '!!raw-loader!../_includes/provider.connect.py';
+import PyConnect from '!!raw-loader!../_includes/provider.connect.wes.py';
-import TSConnect from '!!raw-loader!../_includes/provider.connect.ts';
+import TSConnect from '!!raw-loader!../_includes/provider.connect.wes.ts';
 import PyCode from '!!raw-loader!../_includes/provider.vectorizer.py';
 import TSCode from '!!raw-loader!../_includes/provider.vectorizer.ts';

-Weaviate's integration with Cohere's APIs allows you to access their models' capabilities directly from Weaviate.
+Weaviate Embedding Service's (WES) models can be accessed directly from a Weaviate Cloud instance.

-[Configure a Weaviate vector index](#configure-the-vectorizer) to use a Cohere embedding model, and Weaviate will generate embeddings for various operations using the specified model and your Cohere API key.
+[Configure a Weaviate vector index](#configure-the-vectorizer) to use a WES embedding model, and Weaviate will generate embeddings for various operations using the specified model and your Weaviate API key.
 This feature is called the *vectorizer*.

 At [import time](#data-import), Weaviate generates text object embeddings and saves them into the index.
 For [vector](#vector-near-text-search) and [hybrid](#hybrid-search) search operations, Weaviate converts text queries into embeddings.